almosr/preic/README.md

 goto {#forever_loop}
 ```

-Is going to produce this source output:
+Is going to produce this output source:

 ```
 0 print "hello world"